kaidiwu/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a Ph.D. candidate in social psychology working with David Dunning at the University of Michigan.
 Prior to graduate school, I received my B.A. in psychology and B.Mus.A in piano performance from the University of Michigan.

+My research examines how people grapple with individual and cultural experiences in an increasingly globalized world.
+In my first line of research, I study how people think and behave outside their individual and cultural conceptual landscape.
+My second line of research examines intercultural perception.